 Hutchison Ports is the port and related services division of CK Hutchison Holdings Limited.
-It is the world’s leading port investor, developer and operator with a network of 52 ports, spanning 27 countries across Asia, the Middle East, Africa, Europe, the Americas and Australasia.
+It is the world’s leading port investor, developer and operator has interests in 52 ports comprising 290 operational berths in 27 countries across Asia, the Middle East, Africa, Europe, the Americas and Australasia.

 Total Quay Length

 1,500 meters divided into 4 berths of 375 meters each.

 Total Yard Area

 Hutchison Ports Pakistan offers a quayside depth of 16 meters to meet the growing shipping needs of Pakistan.
 Depending on commercial requirements, this may be deepened to 18 meters in the future.